Vinay2A/pulwama/README.md

 # pulwama
-there are the insturctions you a to follow check the attack press mouse right button on the first into screen and you'll  understand by reading the text in display
+there are the insturctions you have to follow to check how  the attack happens press mouse right button first next you can control  the bus with down arrow key until it moves to next window hold the down button in next window blast will happen next press the e button to host  the flag and i to end